DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 git checkout -b shiny-new-feature
 ```

 This changes your working directory to the shiny-new-feature branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to capital-nature-ingest.
+Keep any changes in this branch specific to one bug/feature so it is clear what the branch brings to capital-nature-ingest.

 When creating this branch, make sure your master branch is up to date with the latest upstream master version.
 To update your local master branch, you can do: